 Dr. De Paz's practice focuses on medication management.
 He offers medication management evaluations and follow-up visits.
 If the need arises, he works with licensed therapists to provide behavioral support.

 Dr. Edgar I. Hernandez is board certified in Adult Psychiatry.
 He has been practicing for over 10 years.
 His areas of interest includes psychopharmacology, interventional psychiatry, and medical education.

 Dr. Hernandez’s practice focuses on medication management.
-Typically, he offers this in conjunction with supportive psychotherapy in 30-minutes follow up visits.
+He typically offers this in conjunction with supportive psychotherapy in 30-minutes follow up visits.
 However, Dr. Hernandez understands the importance of psychotherapy and may ask to bring in a therapist into your treatment team to provide the best care and outcome.

 Dr. Hernandez received his medical degree from The University of Texas Medical School at Houston.
 While his career began in surgery, Dr. Hernandez found that his most satisfying moments came from sitting down and talking with his patients about their problems.
-As his interest shifted to focus on emotional health, he then completed his general psychiatry residency at Rush University Medical Center in Chicago, IL.
-Dr. Hernandez then joined Kaiser Permanente where he served as the Assistant Chief of Psychiatry.
+As his interest shifted to focus on emotional health, Dr. Hernandez completed his general psychiatry residency at Rush University Medical Center in Chicago, IL. and then joined Kaiser Permanente where he served as the Assistant Chief of Psychiatry.